Confessions of an ignorant and frustrated teacher

 Training starts with brain science, including the continuing, lifelong impacts of developmental trauma.
 Practical basics include de-escalation and then also strategies to avoid in our school systems, so schools themselves are not re-triggering or re-traumatizing children.
 Otherwise, our attempts at “academics” will be, at best, inefficient, more likely futile.

 Simultaneously, at the school level, we need to identify, or in some way, screen for students’ trauma histories.
 It’s too easy to miss camouflaged trauma, in particular those children who defend by quietly dissociating.
-We almost never talk about them, yet experts tell us that among younger children, “dissociation” as the most common defense against trauma.
+We almost never talk about them, yet experts tell us that among younger children, “dissociation” is the most common defense against trauma.

 ‘Trauma-informed’ includes an adequate ratio of adults to students in a classroom.
 One adult for thirty children is not “trauma-informed”.
 The data is clear: six-to-ten children (minimally) in a classroom of thirty are trauma-impacted in our city.
-One adult per six-to-ten trauma-impacted students is absurdly insufficient, not even counting the other twenty-plus children who are sharing the same space.
+One adult per six-to-ten trauma-impacted students is absurdly insufficient, and that still ignores the other twenty-plus children who are sharing the same space.
 “Trauma-informed” is simply dangerous lip service at the point of twenty(plus) children with one adult.
 Inadequate staffing is unethical, and is directly in conflict with ‘equal access’ to education for all the children in the same classroom.

 ‘Trauma-informed’ includes physical space for students’ off-line de-escalation, away from the ‘crowd’, noise, stress, and triggers — not simply ‘the corner’ of the same classroom with 30-plus other folks trying to learn.
 Off-line de-escalation space also requires trauma-competent adults, including on-site counselors and a nurse.